OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/04-application-spoofing.md

 * A threat actor creating a malicious domain with the same spelling as a legitimate domain but use different UTF characters (domain squatting)
-* A threat actor registering, trafficking in, or using an Internet domain name, with an intent to profit from the goodwill of a trademark belonging to someone else.
+* A threat actor registering, trafficking in, or using an Internet domain name, with an intent to profit from the goodwill of a trademark belonging to someone else
-* Though domain squatting impacts brand value directly, it has an impact from a security perspective.
+* Though domain squatting impacts brand value directly, it has an impact from a security perspective
-* It can result in the following kind of scenario: (also known as typosquatting)

-Wherein the domain with U+00ED may be a malicious application trying to harvest credentials.
+* It can result in the following kind of scenario: (also known as typosquatting) Wherein the domain with U+00ED may be a malicious application trying to harvest credentials
 * Typo squatting is achieved with supply chain manipulation.

 How can it be addressed: